Hugh-Adams/Ansible_Sand_Pit/README.md

 $ ansible-galaxy collection install arista-cvp-1.0.0.tar.gz -p collections
 ```

-For Endpoint provisionning, SSHPASS is required to support SSH connection with Password and not public key.
+For Endpoint provisioning, SSHPASS is required to support SSH connection with Password and not public key.

 - Ubuntu installation: